Asking questions in hospital

 A discovery phase was conducted to understand:

-- The power imbalance between medical professionals and patients is not conducive of enabling people to manage their own health
+The power imbalance between patients and clinicians is not conducive of enabling people to manage their own health

-- Asking questions in consultations can improve ‘patient activation’, a measure of someone’s confidence, knowledge and skills to manage their condition
+Asking questions in consultations can improve patient confidence, knowledge and skills

-- Effective interactions between patient and clinician can lead to knowledge sharing and consequently better health outcomes
+Effective interactions between patient and clinician can lead to knowledge sharing and better health outcomes

 Following a synthesis of insights, the project brief was refined: